- Free delivery over £40

 Utrogestan and blood clots

-Taking any form of HRT, which includes Utrogestan, makes you 1 - 3 times more likely to develop blood clots and 1.5 times more likely to experience a stroke.
+Taking oral HRT, which includes Utrogestan, makes you 1 - 3 times more likely to develop blood clots and 1.5 times more likely to experience a stroke.
 If you think you are developing symptoms of a blood clot at any time call NHS 111 or are having a stroke call 999.

 Utrogestan in pregnancy & breastfeeding